ParagEkbote/El-Emperador-v1/README.md

 <h1 style="font-size: 2em;"> ElEmperador_Model Recipe </h1>

-This repositry contains the model recipe for creating the model from scratch.
+This repo contains the model recipe for creating the model from scratch.

 The Jupyter notebook contains the necessary libraries and steps to create a model using the ORPO Trainer.